BECOME A MEMBER PARTNER

 Your request to partner with Roadrunner Food Bank is important!
 We are eager to learn about your organization and your interest in serving your immediate community with food assistance services.

-In the meantime, if you need to direct people to food help in or near your community, use our Food Finder tool at www.rrfb.org/find-food and enter a zip code in the field near the map.
-Expand your search area for rural communities, click on each location for details, and be sure to call each location before visiting.
+In the meantime, if you need to direct people to food help in or near your community, use our Food Finder tool at www.rrfb.org/find-food and enter a zip code in the white box just above the map (or select “use my location”).
+If you live in a rural community, expand the search radius to include locations that may be 30 or more miles away.
+A list of locations near you will be displayed with information about distribution days of the week, times, and other services provided.
+Be sure to call each location before visiting.